 In sum, soft skills are basically the personality attributes, personality traits, inherent social cues and indeed communication abilities required from any job.
 Soft skills are the skills used to characterise how a person interacts with others.

 Unlike hard skills, that a person learns and develops upon over time, soft skills are similar to emotions.
-There much harder to learn and develop upon over time.
-In addition, are skills that are harder for employers and hiring managers to measure and evaluate.
+They’re much harder to learn and develop upon over time.
+In addition, soft skills are skills that are harder for employers and hiring managers to measure and evaluate.

 Types of soft skills